 - 1. Basic research: aims to make new findings, to establish basic principles and the origin of phenomena.
 The characteristic of basic research is the autonomy of pragmatic focuses, solving of practical problems, or realisation of profit. - 2.
-Applied research: aims also to make new findings.
+Applied research: aims also to make new findings but it is directed "towards a specific, practical aim or objective" (Western Sydney University, n.d.).
 There is a focus on solving individual practical problems (projects) with the use of goal-oriented applications. - 3.
-Development: experiments made on the basis of existing findings and knowledge lead to the development and/or advancement of new materials, products, machines and the installation of new processes, systems and services.
-Development is restricted by technological and monetary influences (Ermisch, 2007, p.
-32 f.).
+Development: experiments made on the basis of existing findings and knowledge lead to the development or advancement of new materials, products, machines and the installation of new processes, systems and services.
+Development is restricted by technological and monetary influences.

 There is demand for R&D in every business area.
 When competition between different companies occurs in a market (no monopoly!), competitors want to secure or improve their market share and earn money.
 To guarantee these earnings for the future and to exist as a company in our globalised world requires innovative products or services.
 Therefore R&D activities are unavoidable - for both the product/service itself and the process of building the product or realising this service.
 The former refers to an innovative product/service in comparison with the competitors and the second expresses the necessity of saving costs (Bester, 2010, p.
 175).
 The process is intensified by the possibility of registering patents.
-The chance of an exclusive right leads to the expansion of the market position and makes the investment in R&D attractive for companies (ibid., p.
+The chance of an exclusive right leads to the expansion of the market position and makes the investment in R&D attractive for companies (Bester, 2010, p.
 191).
 To underline the importance of R&D some statistical data published by Federal Statistical Office (Destatis) is presented.
 Destatis publishes official statistical data in the Federal Republic of Germany (FRG) (chapter 4.1).

-In the context of research, the following figure 15 presents some significant data.
+In the context of research, the following figure 18 presents some significant data.
 It gives a first impression concerning the scope and importance of R&D in and for the FRG as a nation with a huge number of international trade relations and as a country of technological innovations.
 The figure illustrates the development of expenses in the R&D field for the past twenty years: